 The best way to learn Excel is to be shown on-screen how to use its functions and formulas.
 Although we are happy to provide training in any aspect of Excel, the quickest, most cost-effective way to learn e.g. the SUMIF function is to search for it on YouTube.

 Excel4Business has its own YouTube channel.
 One of the shortcomings of YouTube is that few videos contain all the relevant information; this additional text works better on a blog.
 Therefore each of our Excel videos qualifies for a dedicated page on our site.
 The above "Introduction to Macros" can be found here.
-Hopefully you will find this a useful resource in helping you expand your Excel knowledge.
+Hopefully you will find this a useful resource in expanding your Excel knowledge.

 All the additional text has been written by specialists who understand how functionality has evolved with each new release of Excel.
 This means that when you arrange training sessions, we can tailor our lessons to be relevant to your own user environment.